stellar/slingshot/spec.md

 All input values are assumed to be known.

-The interior variables connecting inner [mix gadgets](#mix) and output variables are assigned sequentially.
+The intermediate variables connecting inner [mix gadgets](#mix) and output variables are assigned sequentially.
 For each [mix](#mix) gadget, its A and B [values](#value) are known, and C and D are to be determined.

 1. If A and B have the same [flavor](#flavor), then values are redistributed: